 A Life-Changing Experience in Central America

 Su casa, in Spanish, means “his/her/their house,” but since 1999 the acronym SU CASA at Susquehanna has meant Susquehanna University Central American Service Adventure.
 For these many years, friends of Susquehanna have been opening their homes and churches to university students on a two-week, winter break service-learning and mission trip to Costa Rica and Nicaragua.
-Through SU CASA Belize, students spend two weeks staffing medical clinics for poor people living in humble circumstances.

 You’ll live, work, play and pray with members of local communities.
 You’ll transcend cultural and language differences and work physically harder than perhaps you ever have side-by-side with Central Americans, pouring cement floors, installing roofs and painting walls in community rooms and orphanages.
 Or you’ll work with doctors taking life histories and blood pressures of patients.
 Play soccer, swim and conduct Bible School with children from an orphanage on a volcanic island in Lake Nicaragua.